lexblagus/vscode-serial-replacer/README.md

   - ✓ …
 - Extension (backend)
   - Bi-direction communication _(in progress)_
+    - From webview to extension
+      - file filters
+      - make replacement
+      - preview
+      - about
+    - From extension to webview
+      - file tree
   - Get files and folders
 - Docs
   - Final screenshot (animated)